myszha/qt-ponies/README.md

 must be lower case.
 The case of .gif files in pony.ini must also be correct.

-Effects, interactions and sounds are not currently supported.
+Effects and sounds are not currently supported.

 On Unix systems an X server supporting ARGB visuals and and a compositing window manager are required for transparency of pony windows.
 Something like